 Mitigating the human factor in CLV calculations can be the most significant challenge.
 Consider the far-reaching implications of the following situations:

 For many B2B companies, incorporating the CLV metric into sales strategies can become a cornerstone of corporate CRM policy.
 The metric has its downsides, such as reliance on human judgment and challenges in areas with high uncertainty.
-However, its benefits often outweigh these limitations.
+However, its benefits consistently outweigh these limitations.